Valid uncertainty quantification about the model in a linear regression setting: General optimality results

 Suppose there are multiple assertions, $\{A_j: j \in J\}$, to be considered simultaneously, where $A_j = A_{j1} \cup A_{j2}$, $j \in J$, decomposes as a union of two disjoint simple assertions.
 Each simple component has an optimal predictive random set according to Theorem~\ref{thm:optimal.simple}, and the corresponding optimal predictive random set, $\S_j$, for the union $A_j$ has intersection focal elements according to Theorem~\ref{thm:intersection}.
 As before, intuition suggests that the optimal predictive random set for $\{A_j: j \in J\}$ would be supported on intersections of the focal elements for the individually optimal $\S_j$, $j \in J$.
 To justify this intuition, we need a way to measure the efficiency of a predictive random set in this multiple-assertion context.

-\begin{defn} An assertion $A$ is generated by $\{A_j: j \in J\}$ if $A$ can be written as a union of some or all of the $A_j$s.
+\begin{defn} An assertion $A$ is said to be \emph{generated by} $\{A_j: j \in J\}$ if $A$ can be written as a union of some or all of the $A_j$s.
 Then a predictive random set $\S$ is at least as efficient as $\S'$ with respect to $\{A_j: j \in J\}$ if \eqref{eq:dominate} holds for all $A$ generated by $\{A_j: j \in J\}$. \end{defn}

 The following result, a generalization of Theorem~\ref{thm:intersection}, shows that a restriction to predictive random sets supported on intersection focal elements is without loss of efficiency.

 \begin{thm} Let $\{A_j: j \in J\}$ be a collection of assertions, where $A_j = A_{j1} \cup A_{j2}$ partitions as a union of disjoint simple assertions.
 Let $\S_j$ be the optimal predictive random set for $A_j$, $j \in J$.
 Then, for any predictive random set $\T$, there exists an $\S$, whose focal elements are intersections of the focal elements of the $\S_j$s, such that $\S$ is at least as efficient as $\T$ with respect to $\{A_j: j \in J\}$. \end{thm}